ryanvandrunen/datawhisperers/README.md

-## COMM493 POC Website
+## COMM493 Data Whisperers Website

-**Disclaimer:** After starting your Learner Lab, it takes a few minutes for the authentication details to be activated.

 Go to the AWS Academy page.